 Welcome to Franklin Park Training Centre, Station Road Pukekohe - The training hub of Northern Harness Racing

-- It has been here since the land was purchased to make a harness training centre by FTC back in 1948
+- It has been here since the land was purchased to make a harness training centre by the Franklin Trotting Club back in 1948

-- On these tracks there are over 220 horses worked each morning as well as over 50 casuals come to use these facilities during the month.
+- On these tracks there are over 220 horses worked each morning as well as over 50 casuals that come to use these facilities during the month

-- Also on the Franklin Park site are 7 horse barn complexes that have accompanying paddocks and they accommodate approx. 100 horses.
-These barns are rented to 11 different trainers.
+- Also on the Franklin Park site are 7 horse barn complexes that have accompanying paddocks which accommodate approx. 100 horses.
+These horse barns are rented to 11 trainers

 - There are laneways running to the track from privately owned properties that house 18 trainers with another 100 horses.
-Then over 10 trainers will float there horses into the track on a daily or regular basis.
+Another 10 trainers also float their horses to the track on a daily or regular basis

-- Added to this horse numbers will swell when we have any visiting trainers that bring there horses to Auckland to race for Premier Race Nights.
-(75 trainers on the list)
+- Added to this, horse numbers will swell when we have any visiting trainers that bring their horses to Auckland to race on Premier or Feature race nights (75 trainers on the list)

 Staff that look after Franklin Park

-- These are run along with the staff and a group of dozen volunteers.
+- These are run with Franklin Park staff and a group of dozen volunteers

 - Administration Offices

-It was resolved by a meeting of people in the Orange Hall Pukekohe on 1st July 1948 that a ‘trotting club be formed to be called the Franklin Trotting Club.
-The First President was Mr. W. S. Hosking.
+It was resolved by a meeting of people in the Orange Hall Pukekohe on the 1st July 1948 that a trotting club be formed to be called the Franklin Trotting Club.
+The first President was Mr. W. S. Hosking.

-At the first Annual General Meeting on 2nd June 1949 the Committee was authorized to purchase 381/2 acres of land in Station Road Pukekohe for a training centre to be established.
-A successful matinee meeting was held on 29th April 1950 at the Franklin Racing Club (now Counties Racing Club) with the Auckland Trotting Club donating the stakes and a net profit of 242 pounds was shown.
+At the first Annual General Meeting held on the 2nd June 1949, the Committee was authorised to purchase 38 1/2 acres of land in Station Road, Pukekohe for a training centre to be established.
+A successful matinee meeting was held on the 29th April 1950 at the Franklin Racing Club (now Counties Racing Club) with the Auckland Trotting Club donating the stakes and a net profit of 242 pounds was shown.

-Franklin was the first club to centralize when it moved to the Alexandra Park Raceway of the Auckland Trotting Club on 14 November 1959 where it raced in the daytime.
-12 November 1960 saw the successful outcome of three years efforts when the Franklin Trotting Club raced in Auckland under lights.
+Franklin was the first club to centralise when it moved to the Alexandra Park Raceway of the Auckland Trotting Club on the 14th November 1959 where it raced in the daytime.
+On the 12th November 1960 it saw the successful outcome of three years efforts when the Franklin Trotting Club raced in Auckland under lights.

 Franklin Cup history

-If you have any questions or queries that are Franklin Park related, please don’t hesitate to give GM Karen Blanchard a call on 09 238 8731 / 027 808 3150.
-Alternatively you can e-mail her directly at firstname.lastname@example.org
+For any questions or queries relating to Franklin Park, contact Karen Blanchard (Racing Director) on 09 631 1163 or 027 808 3150.
+Alternatively you can e-mail Karen at; firstname.lastname@example.org